raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

 ### The Deployment Spectrum: From Simple to Sophisticated

 Imagine deployment options as a spectrum of restaurants.
 On one end, you have fast food – quick, convenient, but limited in customization.
-On the other end, you have fine dining – fully customizable, sophisticated, but requiring more expertise and time[^1_1][^1_4].
+On the other end, you have fine dining – fully customizable, sophisticated, but requiring more expertise and time.

 GCP offers you the entire spectrum: